leppekja/laggingindicators/content/posts/obligatory-migration-post.md

 To do:

-- fix images in articles based on new path
+- [ ] fix images in articles based on new path
-- bring over footnotes to articles.
+- [ ] bring over footnotes to articles.
+- [x] update URLS.